-Pitch your tent or pull up your RV on Death Valley's front porch just outside of Surprise Canyon in Panamint Valley.
-Near the ghost town of Ballarat, Death Valley Stargazing Camp is one of only four private parcels in all of Panamint Valley -- just west of the Death Valley National Park boundary.
+Pitch your tent or pull up your RV or camper van on Death Valley's front porch just outside of Surprise Canyon in Panamint Valley.
+Near the ghost town of Ballarat, Death Valley Stargazing Camp is one of only four private parcels in all of Panamint Valley -- and lies just west of the Death Valley National Park boundary.
 This pristine valley is untouched, and offers panoramic views of amazing sunsets, sunrises, and of course dark, dark skies!
-Site includes two flat camping spaces, a picnic bench, fire ring, and porta-potty.
+The property features campsites with privacy amongst the 80 acres.
+All sites have several hundred feet in between them, and include a picnic bench, fire ring, and shared porta-potties across from the Green Alien Mailbox (800 - 1200 feet away depending on your campsite -- or as we call them, Starsites).
 And did we mention the views??
-Whether you're visiting Death Valley, or just passing through the desert -- this campsite is a scenic stargazing wonderland!
+Whether you're visiting Death Valley, or just passing through the desert -- these campsites are serene, scenic, and include a stargazing wonderland!

 - Check in: After 2PM